metabase/metabase/docs/configuring-metabase/appearance.md

 ## Conceal Metabase

-Hide or customize pieces of the Metabase product to tailor the experience to your brand and needs
+Hide or customize pieces of the Metabase product to tailor the experience to your brand and needs.

 - [Application name](#application-name)
 - [Documentation and references](#documentation-and-references)